-- the salt required (not abbreviated e.g. write potassium chloride), diluent, volume and duration/rate of infusion. - When calculating the dose of potassium required by a patient take into account other sources of potassium (e.g. intravenous phosphate also has potassium). - See tables below for information regarding dosing information and potassium preparations available.
+- Intravenous potassium must be prescribed in millimoles (mmol) of potassium and include the salt required (not abbreviated e.g. write potassium chloride), diluent, volume and duration/rate of infusion. - When calculating the dose of potassium required by a patient take into account other sources of potassium (e.g. Plasmalyte and Hartmanns contain 5 mmol/L of potassium). - See tables below for information regarding dosing information and potassium preparations available.
 The doses apply to the amount of potassium in mmol, regardless of the salt used.